WilliamY97/LearningJournal/Data Science/Deep Learning/Neural Networks.md

 The weighted input data is then summed up and the result determines the final output.

 The perceptron applies these weights to the inputs and sums them in a process known as a **linear combination**.

+## Calculating the Output with an Activation Function